Siilwyn/css-declaration-sorter/readme.md

 Type: `Boolean`
 Default: `false`

-To prevent breaking legacy CSS where shorthand declarations override longhand declarations this option can enabled.
+To prevent breaking legacy CSS where shorthand declarations override longhand declarations (also taking into account vendor prefixes) this option can enabled.
 For example `animation-name: some; animation: greeting;` will be kept in this order when `keepOverrides` is `true`.

 [PostCSS]: https://github.com/postcss/postcss